Muskingum University

-Muskingum University is a private university in New Concord, Ohio.
+Muskingum University is a private university in New Concord, Ohio, United States.
 Chartered in 1837 as Muskingum College, the institution is affiliated with the Presbyterian Church (USA).

-Collectively, the university's alumni are referred to as the "Long Magenta Line" and students (both past and present) are known simply as "Muskies" while its athletic teams are called the "Fighting Muskies".
 New Concord is located in far eastern Muskingum County, which derives its name from the Muskingum River.
-Muskingum offers more than 40 academic majors.
-Graduate programs are offered in education and management information systems, strategy and technology.
+It offers more than 60 undergraduate majors and graduate programs and enrolled 2,100 students in 2023.
 Muskingum's campus consists of 21 buildings, a football stadium, and a small lake which all sit atop 225 acre of rolling hills overlooking New Concord.
+Alumni are referred to as the "Long Magenta Line" and students are known simply as "Muskies", while its athletic teams are called the "Fighting Muskies".

 History

 In 1827, the National Road (now US 40) was laid through what is now New Concord, roughly following what had been the primitive roadway known as Zane's Trace.
 A year later, the village of New Concord was established by Scotch-Irish Presbyterians.
 On July 9, 1836, the first recorded meeting of the "Friends of Education" in New Concord, led by residents Samuel Willson and Benjamin Waddle, was held.
 A year later, the Ohio General Assembly authorized the creation of a college in New Concord after being petitioned by the "Friends of Education" committee.
 On April 24, 1837, Muskingum College opened.
 Muskingum became a coeducational institution in 1854.
 In 1958, the United Presbyterian Church of North America and the Presbyterian Church in the United States of America merged by signing a historic agreement in Brown Chapel on Muskingum's campus.
 In 2001, the school's women's softball team captured the NCAA Division III National Championship, the school's first national title.

 In 2009, Muskingum College achieved university status to become Muskingum University.